Huayhuash Circuit

 Accommodation Name: Hotel in Lima

 Today we make our way by private vehicle south to Lima.
 A full day’s driving of around 8 hours.
-Overnight in Lima.

-Day 19 : In Lima, Trip Concludes
+Day 19 : In Lima, trip concludes

 Location: Lima